GERM 201 : Third Semester German

 GERM 202 : Fourth Semester German Offered on a Case-by-Case Review

 Salzburg, with a population of 150,000, is the fourth largest city in Austria.
 It is located on the banks of the Salzach River at the northern border of the Alps.
 Unspoilt countryside, natural attractions such as the Hohe Tauern National Park, the beauty of the "Baroque Jewel" of the old town and the surrounding communities all offer visitors enchanting variety.

 For a detailed description of program costs please see the Program Cost in the box at the top of this webpage.
-Click on the link which corresponds to the term you plan to study abroad.

-During this three-week USD faculty-led program, students will have the opportunity to hike the dramatic Austrian terrain, experience Austrian culture and improve their German speaking skills.
+During this three-week USD faculty-led immersion program, students will have the opportunity to hike the dramatic Austrian terrain, experience Austrian culture and improve their German speaking skills.

 Salzburg's city center boast several notable sites, including the birthplace of Mozart and the picturesque setting of the film The Sound of Music.
 Additional excursions to other European cities are easily accessible by train.
 Previous programs have included a few of the following excursions: